Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 \subsubsection{Data analysis}

 Statements in the transcripts were coded in a stepwise sequence during the data analysis phase.
-Initially, structural coding~\citep{saldana2021coding}, a first-cycle coding method, was applied to organise the text data from the transcripts based on the codes relating to the conceptual framework elicited in cycle 1:
+Initially, structural coding~\cite{saldana2021coding}, a first-cycle coding method, was applied to organise the text data from the transcripts based on an a-priori code book consisting of the codes relating to the conceptual framework elicited in cycle 1: